 Throughout the first half of 2019, we’ll be working with the local community to develop the basic plan for the development.
 So far, we’ve:

 - Sent surveys to over 5000 local households on how they’d like to be consulted and informed: results coming soon!

-- Hold pop-ups across the local area to get more people’s views.
+- Held pop-ups across the area to get more people’s views.

 We aim to show the basic proposals for the developments at the Leys Fun Day in June.
 We’ll then consult the community further on the detailed designs.
 The aim is to submit a planning application in 2020.

 To find out more, share your ideas or invite us to speak to your community group, please email email@example.com.

 The district centre in Blackbird Leys was developed in the 1950s and 1960s.
 Oxford City Council has invested millions of pounds into Blackbird Leys over recent years, including building the £9m Leys Pools and Leisure Centre, refurbishing Evenlode and Windrush towers, and improving parking provision across the estate.

 Through consultation in 2013, the community identified the Blackbird Leys Road shops and the public space in front of these shops to be in need of improvement.
 The existing community centre is also outdated and much better facilities could be provided.